mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 So, how could our progress be so much slower when we were prioritizing well and working efficiently?

 I realized that the dominant factor was [the size of our codebase](/retrospectives/2023/09/#how-do-we-reduce-accidental-difficulty).
-We have three times the code we did three years ago.
+We have three times the code that we did three years ago.
 And every line of code requires time to maintain.
 So, if I keep the number of developers fixed but increase the size of the codebase, then a higher proportion of our time must go to maintaining old code.

 Beyond maintenance, more code means that new features are more expensive to build.
 If your app has zero features, building the first one is easy.
 If your app already has 20 features, you have to put a lot more thought into how your 21st feature integrates with everything else.